 7. Book accommodations in advance.

 - Ashford Castle: This 5-star hotel is located in County Mayo, Ireland, and is one of the oldest castle hotels in the country, dating back to 1228.
-Guests can enjoy luxurious accommodations, fine dining, and breathtaking views of the surrounding countryside at this 350-acre estate.

 8. Limit your time in Dublin to 1-2 days.